Did you know that you can experience the Athens Riviera approximately ten miles from Athens city centre, where summer never ends?

 A visit to Sounion can be a lot more than just a daily excursion.
 Most importantly, there lies the Temple of Poseidon, at the top of the cliff, and it is one of the most significant monuments of Ancient Greece and a cornerstone of history.
 Visiting this place, especially with a full moon scenery, your soul will be filled with its magical and positive energy!

 To sum it →

 Athens coastline and Athens Riviera: Cosmopolitan locations, some of the best eateries, many beaches and cultural landmarks.
-As you can see, sometimes, you don’t have to travel far in order to find beauty- you just have to open your eyes!
+As you can see, sometimes, you don’t have to travel far to find beauty- you have to open your eyes!